zenorocha/wedocs/intro/using-the-dashboard.md

 <!-- <article id="11-push-your-boilerplate"> -->

-## 11. Push your boilerplate to the GitHub repository
+## 11. Click on *Build All Repos* and wait a few seconds

-After download the boilerplate, you should add your remote repository in the git config of your folder.
-Every time you send a new commit to its GitHub repository, WeDeploy will build and deploy your project automatically.
+Every time you send a new commit to its github repository, WeDeploy will build and deploy your project automatically.

 <!-- </article> -->